20 Skills to Work with Emotions in Psychotherapy

 Overview

-Do you ever feel unsure about how to effectively work with emotions in your therapy sessions?
-Do you struggle to access, regulate, or deepen your clients’ emotional experience?
-Do you have trouble helping your clients process emotions productively?
+Do you ever feel unsure about how to work effectively with emotion in therapy?
+Do you struggle to access, regulate, or process your clients’ emotional experience?

-Video recordings of real therapy sessions will be used to illustrate client processes and interventions.
-If you are not available to attend the live workshop, a recording will be available for a period of time.
+Video recordings of real therapy sessions will illustrate how emotional processes unfold in session and how specific interventions can help shift them.
+If you are unable to attend the live event, a recording will be made available for a limited time.

 Objectives